.

 The following are examples of foods you may find in the field.
 Variety depends on availability.
 We appreciate your flexibility.

-- Beverages: For drinking, we have treated water bought from a licensed company.
+• Beverages: We have treated water bought from a licensed company for drinking.
 Fruit juices are provided, and additional drinks can be purchased at the bar.

 SPECIAL DIETARY REQUIREMENTS